-Need help getting your hema event off to the right start?
-We're here to help.
+Need help getting your HEMA event off to the right start?

-Events need to provide tangible value both to the community as well as HEMAA members.
+HEMAA event money should benefit the community/event as a whole and not individuals or small groups.
+For example, tournament rings benefit all participants but prizes only benefit the individuals/groups who win them.
 At a minimum, events must provide a discount to HEMAA members and list the HEMAA in their promotional materials.
 Additional or alternative requirements may be added at any time.

 Funds & Reimbursement

 All receipts / invoices must be submitted no later than 60 days after the event, and may be denied if received after that period.

 - So, to rent a space for a tournament, The HEMAA cannot reimburse you the deposit, but can pay towards the invoice on the amount due.The HEMAA cannot reimburse an event for any deposits made, only on invoices to be paid or have been paid.

 There are two methods for handling this - paying the invoice directly, or reimbursing the event on a invoice they have already paid.
 Get a receipt for everything, and make sure to email firstname.lastname@example.org with your receipts.